How To Feed A Loon

 Like many casseroles, you’re going to want a nice crunchy topping.

 Easy!
-Simply take a large loaf of bread, remove the crusts as best you can, and then pulverize in your food processor.
+Simply take a large loaf of bread, remove the crusts as best you can, and then pulverize it in your food processor.

 EXPERT TIP: If you don’t have a food processor, simply use a knife to chop the bread until you have coarse bread crumbs.
 We think thicker breadcrumbs are better anyway.
 Just before topping the casserole, melt a couple of tablespoons of butter and stir it into the breadcrumbs with a pinch of salt.
 Now, generously top the casserole with the prepared breadcrumbs.